An award for outstanding service by a member to the AIG

 - Outstanding in this context means a measurable improvement in the reputation or profile of AIG and/or the geoscience profession.

-- The Council decision to make the award must be unanimous.
+- The Board decision to make the award must be unanimous.

 - The award will consist of a certificate and a medal.
 It should be presented at an AIG sponsored or related function at which the nominee would normally attend.